fedora-python/pull-request-review-guide/fedora-pr-review-guide.md

 ### Patches

 - If your PR adds new patches (or significantly reworks some patches):
-  - Properly document the purpose of the patch in the specfile.
+  - Document the purpose of the patch in the specfile.
     Detailed commit messages in the patches are good, but a person who will read the spec should not need to open the patch to figure out what it is for.
   - If you backport patches (e.g. from upstream)